legacysurvey/legacysurvey/pages/dr8/files.rst

 ``depthhi``          float32    Upper bin edge for each histogram in HDU1 (5-sigma AB depth)
 ==================== =========  ============================================================

-dr7-depth-summary.fits.gz
+dr8-depth-summary.fits.gz
 -------------------------

+XXX doesn't exist for DR8 yet.

-A summary of the depth histogram of the whole DR7 survey.
+A summary of the depth histogram of the whole DR8 survey.
 FITS table with the following columns:

 ==================== ======== ======================================================
 Column               Type      Description